dahliacreative/sharetastic/README.md

 - Flickr (Disabled by default, Required Param: href.
 To be used as social link only.)
 - Email
 - Print
+Sharetastic, ajax's in the sprite and caches it in localStorage, if you make amends to the sprite during development, you'll have to clear your localStorage.

 ##Themes
 There are four themes for sharetastic, `default` `simple` `reversed` and `text`.
 To use a theme other than the default one, simply add it's modifier class like so: